takeiteasy/graphics/README.md

 - Pixel shader support
 - Audio playback (wav files)
 - Other language bindings

+### Investigate
-- Investigate why CoreGraphics rendering is so slow
+- Why CoreGraphics rendering is so slow
-- Investigate resizing for X11?
+- Resizing for X11
-- Investigate getting CoreGraphcs working on OSX in 10.13 again?
+- Getting CoreGraphcs working on OSX in 10.13 again

 ## License